JaagaStartup/JaagaStartup.github.io/pages/pages-root-folder/index.md

   title: "Open"
   url: '/cowork/'
   image: roomtobreathe-small.png
-  text: 'Coworking can be wonderful but we all need room for our ideas to breathe and grow.
+  text: 'Coworking can be wonderful but we need room for our ideas to breathe and grow.
 Experience the most open coworking space in Bangalore.
 Being not-for-profit has its benefits!'
 widget2:
   title: "Collaborative"
   url: '/cowork/'